 How to flush out salts: Pour plenty of room-temperature water over the soil, drenching the soil and allowing the excess water to drain out of the drainage holes for several minutes.
 Then pour more water.
 Empty the drainage tray.

 Its textured leaves and low-growing mound of foliage make it an ideal addition to a dish garden or a terrarium.
 And it loves the humidity.

 Height: 8 in (20 cm)

 Light: Low to bright light.
 Protect this plant from direct sunlight.
 Light from an east- or north-facing window works best.
 Peperomia caperata thrives under indoor grow lights, making it a good choice for an office plant.

-Temperature: Average room temperatures 65-75°F/18-24°C) year-round.
+Temperature: Average room temperatures (65-75°F/18-24°C) year-round.

-Fertilizer: Feed monthly spring through fall with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed monthly spring through fall with a liquid or water-soluble fertilizer, diluted by half.
 Stop feeding in winter, when growth is slow.

-Propagation: Take leaf cuttings in spring.
+Propagation: Take leaf or stem tip cuttings in spring.